admin-shell-io/id/aas/3/0/README.md

 ## StateOfEvent/on

- [http://admin-shell.io/aas/3/0/StateOfEvent/on](http://admin-shell.io/aas/3/0/StateOfEvent/on) The value in of the enumeration class StateOfEvent as defined in IDTA-01001-3-0.
+ [http://admin-shell.io/aas/3/0/StateOfEvent/on](http://admin-shell.io/aas/3/0/StateOfEvent/on) The NamedIndividual in of the enumeration class StateOfEvent as defined in IDTA-01001-3-0.

 ## StateOfEvent/off

- [http://admin-shell.io/aas/3/0/StateOfEvent/off](http://admin-shell.io/aas/3/0/StateOfEvent/off) The value offof the enumeration class StateOfEvent as defined in IDTA-01001-3-0.
+ [http://admin-shell.io/aas/3/0/StateOfEvent/off](http://admin-shell.io/aas/3/0/StateOfEvent/off) The NamedIndividual offof the enumeration class StateOfEvent as defined in IDTA-01001-3-0.

+// Data Type ValueDataType

 ## ValueDataType

  [http://admin-shell.io/aas/3/0/ValueDataType](http://admin-shell.io/aas/3/0/ValueDataType) The  ValueDataType data type as defined in IDTA-01001-3-0.

+// Data Type VersionType

 ## VersionType